St Charles RC Primary School

 How is ELS taught in schools?

 With ELS, there is a daily phonics lesson where the teacher teaches a new sound, or reviews sounds learned earlier in the week.
 This is shown to the class on the whiteboard.
 Children learn the letters that represent the sounds.
 They are then asked to read words and sentences with the new sounds in.
-Children will also practise writing the letters that represent the sounds.
+Children will also practice writing the letters that represent the sounds.

 What order are the sounds taught in?